A new approach to rational stable parametrized homotopy theory: From spectra of retractive spaces to spectra of retractive Lie algebras

 \item[] Lastly, cofibrations and acyclic cofibrations are generated, respectively, by $\lasu({\mathcal I})$ and $\lasu({\mathcal J})$ with $\mathcal I$ and $\mathcal J$ as in (\ref{usugen}). \end{itemize}

-Thus, in general, quasi-isomorphisms are not are weak equivalences and fibrations need not to be surjective.
-This characterizations hold only in the connected setting.
+Thus, in general, quasi-isomorphisms are not weak equivalences and fibrations need not be surjective.
+These characterizations hold only in the connected setting.
 Nevertheless the {\em Goldman-Millson Theorem} \cite[Thm.~4.33]{bufemutan0} provides certain cases where a quasi-isomorphism is indeed a weak equivalence.
 Specifically, let $f\colon L\to L'$ be a morphism of cdgl's filtered by $\{F^n\}_{n\ge 0}$ and $\{G^n\}_{n\ge 0}$, respectively, such that the induced map $F^n/F^{n+1}\stackrel{\simeq}{\to}G^n/G^{n+1}$ is a quasi-isomorphism for all $n$.
 Then, $f$ is a weak equivalence.

 Any quasi-isomorphism of connected cdgl's of the form